PheMA/phema-workbench-api/readme.md

 This will create `target/phema-workbench-api.jar`, which will contain all the dependencies and can be run as described in the **QuickStart** section above.

+### Deployment

+To publish a new Docker image, push a new tag to the repo.

 ## Acknowledgements

 This work has been funded by NIGMS grant R01GM105688.